Beyond Meritocracy

 The answer is institutionalized power.
 Class relations are not simply cases where someone gives more than they get.
 They are relationships in which the asymmetry is backed by institutional, economic, or social power that the subordinate party cannot easily escape, and that structures their options going forward.
 A husband who can have his wife committed, fired, or left destitute if she refuses domestic labor is in a class relation with her.
 A friend who freeloads on your hospitality is not — unless your social world is structured such that refusing him carries real consequences.[14]
 The key is whether the non-reciprocity is enforced and reproduced by arrangements that extend beyond the dyad: legal systems, property relations, organizational hierarchies, cultural norms backed by social exclusion or violence.

 This means the definition is broad by design: it has to be, in order to capture the full range of relationships through which class rule operates.
-But it is not unlimited.
+"Work" here includes not just commodity production or paid service, but care, domestic labor, emotional and sexual labor, deference, and institutional compliance.
+But the definition is not unlimited.
 It excludes purely personal dynamics that lack institutional backing, even when those dynamics are exploitative in colloquial terms.

 In capitalist societies, the politically primary form of this is control over the labor of others through ownership of the means of production: the ability to privatize gains, direct revenues, and compel workers to further an owner's goals.
-But besides what derives from control over production and sale, there are many use values that matter to people and that don't involve markets or wage relations at all.
-Family life, friendships, sexual and romantic relationships, the maintenance of households and communities – all of these require labor, and much of that labor is difficult or impossible to commodify, because people don't want to obtain everything that matters to them through the market.[12]
-[13]
+But production and sale are not the only sources of use values that matter to people.
+There are many others that don't involve markets or wage relations at all.
+Family life, friendships, sexual and romantic relationships, the maintenance of households and communities — all of these require labor.
+Much of that labor is difficult or impossible to commodify, because people don't want to obtain everything that matters to them through the market.[15]

 What follows from this?
-Since people care about these non-market goods, and since institutionalized power asymmetries make it possible to extract them without reciprocating, individuals will seek to do so.
-Any arrangement that allows this can become a class-societal benefit, a material stake in the maintenance of class rule.[14]
+Since institutionalized power asymmetries make it possible to extract these without reciprocating, individuals will seek to do so.
+Any arrangement that allows this can become a class-societal benefit, a material stake in the maintenance of class rule.[16][17]
 And the more such arrangements exist, the more normal the whole thing feels.

 How non-market exploitation is maintained

 Since these use values can't be extracted through employment contracts, the coercion works differently.
-Three mechanisms stand out:
+Four mechanisms stand out:[18]

 Devaluation of labor.
 Certain kinds of work (domestic labor, care for children and the elderly, emotional support) are culturally coded as duties, as expressions of love, or as not-really-work.
 This makes it invisible as exploitation even to those performing it.